LilChrisK/juno/pyjune/SPICE_README.md

 This will:
 1. Load SPICE kernels
-2. Parse the image timestamp
+2. Load image and find corresponding metadata JSON
+3. Extract SPACECRAFT_CLOCK_START_COUNT from metadata
-3. Calculate per-frame geometric corrections
+4. Calculate per-frame geometric corrections using SPICE
-4. Apply corrections to each color channel
+5. Apply corrections to each color channel
-5. Save corrected images to `images/processed/`
+6. Save corrected images to `images/processed/`

 ### Advanced Usage